paul-g/brabble/performance-aware-programming/lecture3.md

 ## CPU Frequency Over Time

+## Memory Speed Over Time

 ## This Time

-* We will look at a few hardware features with a high impact on the performance of (some) applications:
+* We will look at a few hardware features with high impact on
-    * caches
-    * vectorization
+  performance: _caches_ and _vectorization_

+\pause

-* You may be tempted to say _The compiler should do this for me..._
+*  __PROGRAMMER__ -- _Shouldn't the compiler do this for me?_

+\pause

-* and some good compilers do
+* ... some _good_ compilers do (in _some_ cases)
-* But what if
+* But what if:
-    * Interpreted languages
+    * Interpreted languages (Python, JavaScript)
     * New languages (bad(_ish_) compilers)
-    * Compiler bugs
-    * Just In Time Compiled (JIT)
+    * Just In Time Compiled (JIT) languages
+    * You know more about your application than the compiler
-* Even for languages that have been standard for ages (e.g. Java)
-    * We can still use rather simple tricks to help the compiler generate better code
+* Even for languages that have been standard for ages (e.g. Java) we can help the compiler generate better code

 # Caches

 ## The Memory Hierarchy

-* Our sytems are composed of cheap and slow memory
+* Our sytems are composed of:
-    * Magnetic tape, disks, ssds, DRAM
+    * cheap and slow memory: magnetic tape, disks, ssds, DRAM
-* Fast and expensive memory
-    * L1-3 caches, CPU registers
+    * fast and expensive memory: L1-3 caches, CPU registers
+* These form a _hierarchy_:
+    * The higher in the hierarchy the faster and smaller
+    * If used correctly, provides the _illusion_ of fast & large memory
-* The performance for read/write at different levels may vary by a few orders of magnitude
+    * But read/write performance at different levels may vary by a few orders of magnitude
-* Hence, it is important to use our memory hierarchy well...
+* It is important to use our memory hierarchy well...

 ## Caches

+* Caches are fast memory used to store _frequently reused_ data
+* This is handled entirely in hardware and/or by the OS
+* When use effectively they can hide the
 * Caches are fast, but usually quite small
-* Furthermore _caching_ is a fundamental technique in both hardware and algorithm design:
+* _Caching_ is common in both hardware and algorithm design
     * We saw Dynamic Programming makes use of caching
     * Almost all computers today have some form of cache